Wisconsin vs. Illinois NCAA Football Odds, Plays and Insights | October 9, 2021

 Illinois Stats and Trends

-- Illinois has three wins against the spread in six games this year.
+- Illinois has played six games, with three wins against the spread.

-- This season, the Fighting Illini have one ATS win in two games as an underdog of 10 points or more.
+- The Fighting Illini have been underdogs by 10 points or more two times this season and covered the spread once.

-- Illinois' games this year have hit the over on two of six set point totals (33.3%).
+- Illinois' games this year have gone over the total in two out of six opportunities (33.3%).

-- Illinois is 1-1 against the spread and 1-1 overall when the team records more than 25.5 points.
+- When Illinois scores more than 25.5 points, it is 1-1 against the spread and 1-1 overall.

-- In games that Illinois piles up more than 249 yards, the team is 3-3 against the spread and 2-4 overall.
+- In games that Illinois totals more than 249 yards, the team is 3-3 against the spread and 2-4 overall.

 - This year the Fighting Illini have turned the ball over six times, three more than the Badgers' takeaways (3).